MjHead/jet-popup-trigger-from-options/README.md

 where:
 - _option-page-slug_ - you need to replace with your actual option page slug;
-- _option-name_ - you need to replace with option name/ID from this page which will control popup visibility
+- _option-name_ - you need to replace with option field name/ID which will control popup visibility.
+The field should return true or false (like a Switcher field, for example);
 - _123_ - its a popup ID you need to launch.
-It can be found in the address bar on the popup edit page
+It can be found in the address bar on the popup edit page.

 **Please note** - this plugin replaces only popup conditions logic, open event still need to be set in the popup settings section